cloud66/help-old/_posts/tutorials/1976-09-26-stack-failover.md

 categories:
 lead: Migrating your stacks is easy with Cloud 66
 search-tags: ['']
-tags: ['Stack failover']
+tags: ['Failover Group']
 tutorial: true
 difficulty: 2
 ---

-Having a failover stack can help you prevent unwanted downtime should your primary stack become unresponsive, for anything from hardware to networking issues.
+Having a failover group can help you prevent unwanted downtime should your primary stack become unresponsive, for anything from hardware to networking issues.
 Follow this guide to setup your failover stack, and how to use it if necessary.

 <b>This is a complex procedure, and we recommend that you test it in a staging environment to reduce any potential downtime.</b>

-<h2>Setup the failover stack</h2>
+<h2>Setup the failover group</h2>
 As with any migration, you will need to deal with moving your code, data and traffic.

 <h3>1.
 Code</h3>